dingtianran/CheapBargains/README.md

 ## Features
 * View "latest" posts from [ChoiceCheapies🇳🇿](https://www.cheapies.nz)/[OzBargain🇦🇺](https://www.ozbargain.com.au/)/[CheapcheapLah🇸🇬](https://www.cheapcheaplah.com/).
-* A basic UI which respect latest Apple guidelines.
+* A basic UI which respect latest Apple guidelines, and with unread numbers on each feed.
 * Automatically refreshing every a few minutes, with notification.
 * No tracker, no profiling, no collecting data.
 * Light/Dark mode switch